Healthcare in Kosovo

 In the past, Kosovo’s capabilities to develop a modern health care system were limited.

 Low GDP in 1990 worsened the situation even further.
 However, the establishment of the Faculty of Medicine in the University of Pristina marked a significant development in health care.
 This was also followed by launching different health clinics which enabled better conditions for professional development.

 Nowadays the situation has changed and health care system in Kosovo is organized into three sectors including, primary, secondary and tertiary health care.

 Primary health care in Pristina is organized into 13 Family Medicine Centers and 15 Ambulantory Care Units.
 Secondary health care is decentralized in seven Regional Hospitals.
 Though Pristina does not have a Regional Hospital, it instead uses the University Clinical Center of Kosovo for health care services.
 The University Clinical Center of Kosovo provides its health care services in 12 clinics, where 642 doctors are employed.
 At a lower level, home services are provided for several vulnerable groups which are not able to reach health care premises.
 Kosovo health care services are now focused on patient safety, quality control and assisted health.

-Nowadays, health care institutions are going through some profound reforms that target providing decentralized services and covering all community residents by health insurance packages.